 The SWI-Prolog CHR compiler exploits term\expansion/2 rules to translate the constraint handling rules to plain Prolog.
 These rules are loaded from the library chr.
-They are activated if the compiled file has the .chr extension or after finding a declaration of the format below.
+They are activated if the compiled file has the .chr extension or after finding a declaration in the following format: